DataTalksClub/machine-learning-zoomcamp/.tmp/ml-intro-rollout-02-04.md

   warning, and two-card relationship checked; face, webcam, browser/Zoom chrome, cursor, watermark, toolbar, and recording overlays absent.

+## 04-crisp-dm

+### 04-crisp-dm-01-ml-projects.jpg

+- Disposition: `imagegen`; this introductory four-step list is a bounded conceptual slide.
+- Invariant: title `ML Projects`; bullets in order: `Understand the problem`, `Collect the data`, `Train the model`, `Use it`.
+- Crop: `505x300+0+30` from the 598x360 source.
+- Output: `04-crisp-dm-01-ml-projects-imagegen-pilot.png`.
+- Validation: imagegen output inspected at lesson size; title and all four bullets/order checked; face, webcam, browser/Zoom chrome, cursor, watermark, toolbar, and recording overlays absent.

 ### 03-supervised-ml-06-ranking.jpg

 - Disposition: `imagegen`; the original ecommerce strip is illustrative, not